massenergize/api/src/task_queue/ReadMe.md

 ### ADDING FUNCTIONS

 - import the function into `jobs.py `  file.
-- Added the function as a value to the `FUNCTIONS` dict with a discriptive name.
+- Added the function as a value to the `FUNCTIONS` dict with a descriptive name.

 _NOTE:_ The code does not support direct addition of arguments